unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Up to 1 minute

 You manifest a minor wonder, a sign of supernatural power, within range.
-You create one of the following magical effects within range:
+You create one of the following tek effects within range:

 * Your voice booms up to three times as loud as normal for 1 minute.
 * You cause flames to flicker, brighten, dim, or change color for 1 minute.